-Dark into Light
+Dark Into Light

-Dark into Light is an installation of 100 photo-sensitive lights, accompanied by a lightbox and a limited-edition artist's book featuring a phosphorescent screenprinted cover.
+The installation is accompanied by a lightbox and a limited-edition artist’s book featuring a phosphorescent screenprinted cover.

 In darker quarters of Swarm ... is the inventive installation (essentially a large piece and a smaller one) by Christine Wong Yap titled Dark Into Light.
 Her larger work studies the balance between absence and presence....
 By blocking one light source, another is triggered, creating a vacuum of light that the work keeps balanced autonomously....